 - Spacial awareness, and developing consciousness of themselves in relation to others

 Appreciation of music genres

-Dancing is usually practiced along with music, which not only encourages the development of rhythm and enjoyment of music, but gives children the experience of music genres that they might not otherwise have been exposed to.
-Understanding that there is a vibrant and full world of music, children develop an appreciation for diversity and the opportunity to develop their own taste in music, and explore it as they get older.
+Dancing is usually practised along with music, which not only encourages the development of rhythm and enjoyment of music but gives children the experience of music genres that they might not otherwise have been exposed to.
+Understanding that there is a vibrant and full world of music, children develop an appreciation for diversity and the opportunity to embrace creativity, develop their own taste in music, and explore it as they get older.

 See more on the corkboard